truenas/documentation/content/SCALE/SCALETutorials/Datasets/DatasetsSCALE.md

 ---

 A TrueNAS *dataset* is a file system within a data storage pool.
-Datasets can contain files, directories, child datasets, and have individual permissions or flags.
+Datasets can contain files, directories, and child datasets, and have individual permissions or flags.

 Datasets can also be [encrypted]({{< relref "EncryptionSCALE.md" >}}).
-If created in an encrypted pool, the dataset is automatically encrypted but you can change the encryption type from key to passphrase.
+TrueNAS automatically encrypts datasets created in encrypted pools, but you can change the encryption type from key to passphrase.
 You can create an encrypted dataset if the pool is not encrypted and set the type as either key or passphrase.

 We recommend organizing your pool with datasets before configuring [data sharing]({{< relref "/SCALE/SCALEUIReference/Shares/_index.md" >}}), as this allows for more fine-tuning of access permissions and using different sharing protocols.